-According to the U.S. Bureau of Labor Statistics (BLS), elementary school employment was expected to increase 6% - about as fast as the average - during the 2014-2024 decade.
-In 2015, the BLS estimated that elementary school teachers (except special education) made a median of $54,890 yearly.
+According to the U.S. Bureau of Labor Statistics (BLS), elementary school employment was expected to increase 3% - slower than average - during the 2018-2028 decade.
+In 2018, the BLS estimated that elementary school teachers (except special education) made a median of $58,230 yearly.
 While the data did not indicate the median annual wage of educators holding a master's degree, the BLS did note that obtaining a master's degree often leads to an increase in pay.

 Continuing Education Information

 Upon graduation, students who chose a MAEd in Elementary Education program that trained them for certification will need to contact their state's department of education to learn about its certification process.
 States usually require fingerprinting and a background check, as well as passing the national credentialing exam.
 Many states may also require a state test and school verification of graduation.